 My Computer Has Started to Shut Down Randomly.
-Could it Be the Fan?
+Could It Be the Fan?

 Question: For some reason, my computer randomly shuts down a lot.
 It’s been happening more and more.
 It started around the start of summer.
-It usually would shut down for no reason.
+It usually shut down for no reason.
 Yesterday, it said Over Temperature.
 This shutting down thing is annoying.
 When I’m trying to do work, I lose it all and the computer shuts down.
-I asked my cousin, he said that it could be my fan.
+I asked my cousin, and he said that it could be my fan.
 I haven’t checked yet, I’m going to ask you first, is it my fan?
 Or is it another problem?

 Maybe.

-But first we should talk about … dust bunnies.
+But first, we should talk about dust bunnies.

 Dust bunnies